“Why do people suffer? Is it karma? What is the purpose of suffering?” people sometimes ask me. And I ask myself that too.

-I never liked talking about this and I rarely use that word.
-Yes, we know it has many layers – present, past lives, ancestral and etcetera.
+I never liked talking about this and I don’t feel it’s appropriate to talk to someone about their karma.
+In fact, I think it can be really disempowering and any spiritual teacher should be mindful of what and when certain concepts should be discussed anyway.
+Yes, we know it has many layers – present, past lives, ancestral, and etcetera.
 Yes, we know it is based on our actions, thoughts and intentions.
 But the truth is we are all mere mortals limited by the perception of the human mind – and none of us are completely enlightened.

 It’s concerning when people go around talking about “karma”or “learning lessons” especially to someone experiencing suffering or pain in any shape or form.
 Throwing around words with little understanding of what they mean can be dangerous especially to those who are going through a difficult time or are more vulnerable in that moment.
 There are far too many youth and children today suffering the consequences of this.

 And as far as I know – none of us know exactly how karma works and why so many people suffer.
 What is the purpose of suffering?
 Our knowledge is limited and we’ll never know everything.